-This Thai coconut salmon is not only a show-stopper to look at, it’s also seriously delicious.
+This Thai curry salmon is not only a show-stopper to look at, it’s also seriously delicious.
 You might think this recipe is reserved for special occasions only, think again.
 This is a fast weekday-worthy dinner you’ll come back to again and again… but it’s also fancy enough to serve on a dinner party.
-That sweet, spicy combination of yellow curry, and coconut milk paired with PEJU Carnivál is completely intoxicating.
+The sweet, spicy combination of yellow curry, and coconut milk paired with PEJU Carnivál is completely intoxicating.

 4 fresh salmon fillets (skinless, about 5 ounces each)

 2 tbsp canola or olive oil